easydns/chapps/README.md

 Redis, the inbound load may be lighter than the outbound load, depending on which things happen more at a particular site.

+## API Service

+Starting with version 0.4.0, a REST API service is included, based on FastAPI, and using SQLAlchemy with the MySQLclient backend.
+A service template for the API is provided, as well as a socket template and an **nginx** example config, for using a UDS to proxy between the web and the application.
+Alternatively, Gunicorn can be used to launch Uvicorn workers and serve the API directly.

+It is also possible that other approaches are preferred at other sites.
+The extra files, provided in the `install` directory, are provided in the hope that they may be useful.

+The API is self-documenting.
+Once it is running, visit it at `/docs/` to browse the documentation.

+The API service needs to have the same configuration as the other CHAPPS services it is meant to manage.
+Since it instantiates policy objects, it is best to simply provide the same copy of the config to all related nodes.
+Please note that the API service is completely separate from the policy service(s), and need not run on the same server, and in fact, probably should not run on the same server, with the policy service.

 ## Outbound Services

 Policy services can be divided into those which work on outbound mail,